-THIS AGREEMENT, made as of this \\\\\ day of \\\\\\, 20\\\, (the "Agreement") between UNDER ARMOUR, INC. (the "Company") and \\\\\\ (the "Grantee").

-WHEREAS, the Company has adopted the Third Amended and Restated 2005 Omnibus Long-Term Incentive Plan, as amended (the "Plan"), which has been delivered or made available to Grantee, to promote the interests of the Company and its stockholders by providing the Company's key employees and others with an appropriate incentive to encourage them to continue in the employ of the Company and to improve the growth and profitability of the Company; and

-WHEREAS, the Plan provides for the Grant to Grantees in the Plan of restricted share units for shares of the Company's Class C Shares ("Class C Stock");

-NOW, THEREFORE, in consideration of the premises and the mutual covenants hereinafter set forth, the parties hereto hereby agree as follows:
+THIS AGREEMENT, made as of this day of, 20, (the " Agreement ") between UNDER ARMOUR, INC (the " Company ") and (the " Grantee "). (the Company ) and(the Grantee ).
+WHEREAS, the Company has adopted the Third Amended and Restated 2005 Omnibus Long-Term Incentive Plan, as amended (the "Plan"), which has been delivered or made available to Grantee, to promote the interests of the Company and its stockholders by providing the Company's key employees and others with an appropriate incentive to encourage them to continue in the employ of the Company and to improve the growth and profitability of the Company; and WHEREAS, the Plan provides for the Grant to Grantees in the Plan of restricted share units for shares of the Company's Class C Shares ("Class C Stock"); NOW, THEREFORE, in consideration of the premises and the mutual covenants hereinafter set forth, the parties hereto hereby agree as follows: 1.
+Investment .

-1. Investment.
 The Grantee represents that the Restricted Stock Units (as defined herein) are being acquired for investment and not with a view toward the distribution thereof.

-2. Grant of Restricted Stock Units.
-Pursuant to, and subject to, the terms and conditions set forth herein and in the Plan, the Company hereby grants to the Grantee an Award of Restricted Stock Units for \\\\\\ shares of the Company's Class C Stock (collectively, the "Restricted Stock Units").
+2. Grant of Restricted Stock Units .
+Pursuant to, and subject to, the terms and conditions set forth herein and in the Plan, the Company hereby grants to the Grantee an Award of Restricted Stock Units for shares of the Company's Class C Stock (collectively the "Restricted Stock Units").
 The Purchase Price for the Restricted Stock Units shall be paid by the Grantee's services to the Company.

-3. Grant Date.
-The Grant Date of the Restricted Stock Units hereby granted is \\\\\\, 20\\.

-4. Incorporation of the Plan.
-All terms, conditions and restrictions of the Plan are incorporated herein and made part hereof as if stated herein.
+3. Grant Date .
+The Grant Date of the Restricted Stock Units hereby granted is, 20 4.
+Incorporation of the Plan .
+All terms, conditions and restrictions of the Plan are incorporated herein and made part hereof as is stated herein.
 If there is any conflict between the terms and conditions of the Plan and this Agreement, the terms and conditions of this Agreement, as interpreted by the Board, or a Committee thereof, shall govern.
 Unless otherwise indicated herein, all capitalized terms used herein shall have the meanings given to such terms in the Plan.

-5. Vesting and Delivery Date.

-(a) The Restricted Stock Units shall vest in \\\\\ equal annual installments on each February 15th beginning February 15, 20\\; provided that (i) the Grantee remains continuously employed by the Company through each such applicable vesting date, and (ii) the Grantee has duly executed this Agreement prior to the first such vesting date.

-(b) Notwithstanding Section 5(a), in the event that the Grantee's employment is terminated upon the occurrence of an event specified in sub-clauses (i) or (ii) below, the Restricted Stock Units shall vest on the dates specified below:

-(i) In the event of the Grantee's death or Disability at any time, all unvested Restricted Stock Units not previously forfeited shall immediately vest on such date of termination; and ii.In the event of the Grantee's Retirement, if Grantee's date of Retirement is on or after February 15, 20\\, all of the remaining Restricted Stock Units shall immediately vest on such date of termination; provided, however, that if the Company determines that the Grantee is a "specified employee" within the meaning of Section 409A, then to the extent any payment under this Agreement on account of the Grantee's separation from service would be considered nonqualified deferred compensation under Section 409A, such payment shall be delayed until the earlier of (i) the date that is six months and one day after the date of such separation from employment or (ii) the date of Grantee's death.
+5. Vesting and Delivery Date . (a) The Restricted Stock Units shall vest in equal annual installments on each February 15th beginning February 15, 20 (b) Notwithstanding Section 5(a), in the event that the Grantee's employment is terminated upon the occurrence of an even specified in sub-clauses (i) or (ii) below, the Restricted Stock Units shall vest on the dates specified below: (i) In the event of the Grantee's death or Disability at any time, all unvested Restricted Stock Units not previously forfeited shall immediately vest on such date of termination; and ii.In the event of the Grantee's Retirement, if Grantee's date of Retirement is on or after February 15, 20\\, all of the remaining Restricted Stock Units shall immediately vest on such date of termination; provided, however, that if the Company determines that the Grantee is a "specified employee" within the meaning of Section 409A, then to the extent any payment under this Agreement on account of the Grantee's separation from service would be considered nonqualified deferred compensation under Section 409A, such payment shall be delayed until the earlier of (i) the date that is six months and one day after the date of such separation from employment or (ii) the date of Grantee's death.
 For the avoidance of doubt, if Grantee's date of Retirement is before February 15, 20\\, all unvested Restricted Stock Units shall be forfeited.